Isagenix, currently in a fierce lawsuit with Modere, in a press release:

 Isagenix shares its products and solutions through a network of independent distributors in 14 markets: the United States, Canada, Puerto Rico, Hong Kong, Australia, New Zealand, Taiwan, Mexico, the United Kingdom, Ireland, the Netherlands, Belgium, Spain, and South Korea.
 Isagenix is a privately owned company with headquarters in Gilbert, Arizona.
 For more information, visit Isagenix.com.

-Get more information, fact and figures about Isagenix, click here for the Isagenix overview.
+Get more information, facts and figures about Isagenix, click here for the Isagenix overview.